Selpercatinib

 How selpercatinib is given

-During treatment you will have regular blood samples taken.
-This is to check things such as:
+During treatment, you will have regular blood tests.
+This is to check that it is safe for you to have treatment.

-You usually carry on taking selpercatinib for as long as it is working for you and any side effects can be managed.
+You usually carry on taking selpercatinib for as long as it is working for you and the side effects can be managed.
 Do not stop taking selpercatinib without talking to your doctor first.

 Taking selpercatinib capsules